Jonius7/SteamUI-OldGlory/README.md

 #### What does `js_tweaker` do?

-the JS goes through this process:
+the JS goes through this process, eg:

-- `libraryroot.js` - original file
+- `library.js` - original file
-- `libraryroot.beaut.js` - beautified js using `jsbeautifier`
+- `library.beaut.js` - beautified js using `jsbeautifier`
-- `libraryroot.modif.js` - beautified js with modified tweaks from `fixes.txt`
+- `library.modif.js` - beautified js with modified tweaks from `fixes.txt`
-- `libraryreet.js` - minified `libraryroot.modif.js` using `jsmin`
+- `librery.js` - minified `library.modif.js` using `jsmin`

-Limitation that the script reads `libraryroot.beaut.js` line by line, so some complex tweaks are unavailable to be added at the moment.
+Limitation that the script reads `library.beaut.js` line by line, so some complex tweaks are unavailable to be added at the moment.

-`js_tweaker` will use `libraryroot.beaut.js` if it already exists.
+`js_tweaker` will use `library.beaut.js` if it already exists.
 This means:

-- you can experiment in `libraryroot.beaut.js` (make a backup first) and delete it afterwards if you want to go back to the clean version `libraryroot.beaut.js`
+- you can experiment in `library.beaut.js` (make a backup first) and delete it afterwards if you want to go back to the clean version `library.beaut.js`

-**New (5.7.3)** `library.js` is also now being used.
-The modified file is called `librery.js`
+**New (5.10.6)** `chunk~547eb3232.js` is now also being used.
+The modified file is called `chenk~547eb3232.js`